 Compared to newer, non-invasive skin care technologies, Thermage has 10 years of successful dermatological performance to boast of.
 Through its decade of experience, it has established its procedural safety and effectiveness.
 Several independent reviews on its positive impact on skin have also been conducted.

-Risks Associated with Thermage Treatment
+What Are the Risks Associated with Thermage Treatment?

 Thermage, due to its non-invasive nature, carries little risks for after-procedure complications.
 The only known and documented side effects are swelling, redness, blistering, and hypo- or hyperpigmentation which may develop when too much heat is applied or builds up within and on skin.